Sonocool13/yxia0064_9103_final/README.md

 I developed the overall design around a **"breathing" sensation**.
 The main visual elements expand and contract slowly, mimicking a calm breathing rhythm.
 Meanwhile, I applied rhythmic motion to both the random points in the center and the divergent points on the outer circle, resulting in a visual that feels soft and organic.

 Additionally, I introduced length variations to the background divergent lines, allowing them to change gradually within a specific range to enhance subtle visual dynamism.
-I also added a **rotating circumscribed triangle at the center.
-Through a combination of consistent rotation and slight irregular jittering, the composition gains a richer sense of depth and motion.
+I also added a rotating circumscribed triangle at the center, and through a combination of consistent rotation and slight irregular jittering, the composition gains a richer sense of depth and motion.

 To further enhance interactivity, I linked these animation parameters to `mouseX` and `mouseY`.
 The real-time mouse movement directly influences the degree of animation change, enabling the entire canvas to react smoothly and provide stronger visual feedback during interaction.